aphelyon/Voting-Process/process.md

   Enter the date of birth of the candidate in the format (YYYY-MM-DD)

 ### Create a ballot entry for that candidate
-  You first must create an election, and then candidate(s) running within that election.
+  You first must create an election, and then also create candidate(s) running within that election (see above steps)

   Navigate to /create_ballot_entry or find 'Create Ballot Entry' under 'Ballot Actions' in the top navigation bar.